ericmjl/thesis/text/02-algorithm.md

 $$\frac{(2n)^{n-1}}{2^{n-2}} = \frac{2^{n-1}n^{n-1}}{2^{n-2}} = 2n^{n-1}$$

-Under the assumption that a Bayesian reconstruction is only looking for the most optimal tree topology and is not estimating times of divergence for internal nodes, then the worst case scenario is that the MCMC sampling algorithm has to search $O(n^{n})$ trees in order to find the best topology.
+Under the assumption that a Bayesian reconstruction is only looking for the most optimal tree topologies and is not estimating times of divergence for internal nodes, then the worst case scenario is that the MCMC sampling algorithm has to search $O(n^{n})$ trees in order to find the best topology.

 ### Network Reconstruction Complexity